danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 Major corporations such as Facebook,[^Facebook] constantly explore new data capture methods to optimize screen presentation.

 ### Form elements
-As we argued with regard to interaction, the choices are limited.
-Each form element like a dropdown menu or a button indicates different affordances.[^gibson] Researcher Rena Bivens made a thorough analysis of Facebook's registration page in relation to the gender options available.[^Bivens] When Facebook was first launched in 2004 there was no gender field, but things changed in 2008 when a drop-down list was introduced that consisted solely of the options Male or Female, further changed with the use of radio buttons to emphasize the binary choice.
-The binary selection is mutually exclusive with the highlight of only one option visually among other options.
-One can see clearly all the available options after the selection process is done but for a drop-down list, other options are hidden away.
+As we argued with regard to interaction, the choices are limited, and yet each form element like a dropdown menu or a button indicates different affordances.[^gibson] Researcher Rena Bivens has made a thorough analysis of Facebook's registration page in relation to the gender options available.[^Bivens] When Facebook was first launched in 2004 there was no gender field, but things changed in 2008 when a drop-down list was introduced that consisted solely of the options Male or Female, further changed with the use of radio buttons to emphasize the binary choice.
 A breakthrough occurred in 2014 when Facebook allowed users to customize the gender field and you can now select from a list of more than 50 gender options.
 According to Facebook, they wanted to enhance "personalized experiences" with "authentic identity,"[^Facebook2] however it remains arguable that this personalization (both at Facebook and in society in general) actually serves to enforce categorization, and of course it ultimately serves the purpose of market segmentation (dividing users into ever more sub-groups).

 ![](ch4_8.png)

-*Figure 4.7: Facebook's custom gender field as of Feb.
-2020*
+*Figure 4.7: Facebook's custom gender field as of February 2020*

 ### Metrics of likes
 The use of a single like button provides a good example of how our feelings are captured.
-The aptly named company "Happy or Not" who produce push button technology and analytics software — the kind found in supermarkets for instance, with happy or sad faces — also provide feedback technologies for the workplace, as indicated by their strapline: "Creating happiness in every business, worldwide".[^Leslie] The six emoticons Facebook launched in 2016 including "Like," "Love," "Haha," "Wow," "Sad" and "Angry" mark our standardized experience of work and play more precisely than just simply a like hyberlink.
+The aptly named company "Happy or Not" who produce push button technology and analytics software — the kind found in supermarkets for instance, with happy or sad faces — also provide feedback technologies for the workplace, as indicated by their strapline: "Creating happiness in every business, worldwide".[^Leslie] The six emoticons Facebook launched in 2016, including "Like," "Love," "Haha," "Wow," "Sad" and "Angry," mark our standardized experience of work and play more precisely.
 All clicks are "categorized" into emotional metrics, displayed publicly on the web, and used for algorithmic calculation to prioritize feeds to users.
-It is fairly clear how the clicks serve the interests of platform owners foremost, and, as if to prove the point, Facebook, and Instagram have tested the idea of hiding the metrics on posts in order to shift attention to what they prefer to call "connecting people"[^Hide] — as if their interests were altruistic.
+It is fairly clear how the clicks serve the interests of platform owners foremost, and, as if to prove the point, Facebook, and Instagram have tested the idea of hiding the metrics on posts in order to shift attention to what they prefer to call "connecting people"[^Hide] — as if to prove their interests to be altruistic.

 This practice of quantification is something the artist Benjamin Grosser has parodied in his *Demetricator* series,[^Grosser] first published in 2012, which makes all the numbers associated with the metadata disappear.
 The associated "value" of numbers associated with notifications, replies, favorites, and feeds, have all been nullified.
-Or rather it becomes clear that the clicking produces "value" and absence of metrics makes this conspicuous.
+Or rather, it becomes clear that the clicking produces value and the proof of this is conspicuous by its absence.

 ![](ch4_9.gif)

 *Figure 4.8: Benjamin Grosser's Facebook Demetricator, demetricating Likes, Shares, Comments, and Timestamps.
 Original (top), Demetricated (bottom).
 Image courtesy of the artist.*

 Tracking is clearly big business and comes with its own invisibility cloak.
 In 2013, Facebook conducted a research project about last-minute self-censorship,[^Facebook3] revealing their capability of being able to track even unposted status updates/posts/comments, including erased texts, or images.
-This "residual data," which might be considered "waste material," "digital exhaust," or data exhaust," however this data is rich in predictive values.[^zuboff2] The implication is that Facebook is not only interested in capturing what you have posted, but also in attempting to capture your thinking processes from your residual data.
-It is sobering to think that data capture extends to the imagination.
+This "residual data," which might be considered "waste material," "digital exhaust," or data exhaust," and yet this data is rich in predictive values.[^zuboff2] The implication is that Facebook is not only interested in capturing what you have posted, but also capturing your thought processes from residual data.
+It is sobering to think that data capture extends to the realm of imagination.

 ### Voice and audio data
 Smart devices like our computers, phones, and other gadgets are commonly equipped with voice recognition — using Siri, Google Assistant or Alexa — which turns audio input into commands for software, and feedback with "more personalized experiences" to assist in the execution of everyday tasks.
 You can find these voice assistants in just about everything now — including, everyday objects like microwaves — and they become more and more conversational and *smart*, one might say "intelligent," as machine learning improves.
 This is another good example of duplicity, as — through voice assistnats as this software is collectively know can carry out simple tasks very well, and becomes smarter, at the same time they are used to capture voices for machine learning applications in general.
 Placing these tangible voice assistants in our home allows the capturing of your tastes when you are not facing a screen.
 In the internet of things, the device serves you, and you serve the device.
 Indeed we become devices" that generate value for others.[^Leslie2]